Hammour-steak/GOUB/README.md

 The Training log will be saved in `\experiments`.

+# Interface
+We provide the interface.py for the deraining, which can generate HQ only with LQ:
+1. Prepare options/test.yml filling in LQ path.
+2. `python interface.py`.
+3. The interface will be on the local server: 127.0.0.1.

+Other tasks can also be written in imitation.

 # Important Option Details
 * `dataroot_GT`: Ground Truth (High-Quality) data path.
 * `dataroot_LQ`: Low-Quality data path.